-- > Complete 21 credits of honors coursework - > Earn a cumulative grade point average of at least 3.2
+- > Complete 21 credits of Honors coursework - > Earn a Cumulative Grade Point Average (CGPA) of at least 3.2

-Honors students enroll into advanced courses as a part of their studies.
+Honors students enroll in advanced courses as a part of their studies.
 Honors courses replace their standard counterparts in the program of study.
-Students must earn a grade of 'C' or higher in each of their honors courses.
-Honors courses will be offered each semester with registration being reserved only for honors students.
+Students must earn a grade of 'C' or higher in each of their Honors courses.
+Honors courses will be offered each semester, with registration being reserved only for Honors students.

-In order to remain within honors, students are expected to maintain strong academic performance and be models of engagement and leadership for the UAT community.
+In order to remain within the Honors program, students are expected to maintain strong academic performance and be models of engagement and leadership for the UAT community.